al-mister-dog/big-o/README.md

 ## Introduction
 Big O notation is a way of describing the time complexity of an algorithm.
 It is used to describe how the execution time of an algorithm increases as the size of the input increases.

+## Functions
+**Constant function**: A function that always returns the same value, regardless of the input.
+For example, f(x) = 5 is a constant function.
+_f(x) = 5.
+No matter what value of x you plug in, the output will always be 5._

+**Linear function**: A function that has a constant rate of change.
+In other words, the output changes by a fixed amount for every unit increase in the input.
+_f(x) = 2x + 1.
+If you plug in x = 0, the output will be 1.
+If you plug in x = 1, the output will be 3.
+If you plug in x = 2, the output will be 5.
+And so on._

+**Logarithmic function**: A function that has a logarithm in it.
+For example, f(x) = log(x) is a logarithmic function.
+_f(x) = log(x).
+If you plug in x = 1, the output will be 0.
+If you plug in x = 10, the output will be approximately 1.
+If you plug in x = 100, the output will be approximately 2.
+And so on._

+**Log-linear function**: A function that is the product of a logarithmic and a linear function.
+For example, f(x) = x log(x) is a log-linear function.
+_f(x) = x log(x).
+If you plug in x = 1, the output will be 0.
+If you plug in x = 10, the output will be approximately 23.
+If you plug in x = 100, the output will be approximately 460.
+And so on._

+**Quadratic function**: A function that has a squared term in it.
+For example, f(x) = x^2 + 2x + 1 is a quadratic function.
+_f(x) = x^2 + 2x + 1.
+If you plug in x = -1, the output will be 0.
+If you plug in x = 0, the output will be 1.
+If you plug in x = 1, the output will be 4.
+And so on._

+**Factorial function**: A function that multiplies all positive integers up to a given number.
+_For example, 5! (read “5 factorial”) = 5 x 4 x 3 x 2 x 1 = 120._

 ## Examples
 Here are some examples of common time complexities and the algorithms that have those time complexities: